-Creating a Windows virtual machine allows us to run a complete Windows installation on Linux or Windows.
+A Windows virtual machine allows us to run a complete Windows installation on Linux or Windows.
 It will have full support for Windows software, and can also recognize peripheral devices.
-In this guide, we will create a Windows virtual machine in Linux Mint, Ubuntu, and Windows, using VirtualBox.
+In this guide, we will create a Windows virtual machine in Linux Mint, Ubuntu, and Windows, using both VirtualBox and the free VMware Workstation Player.

 It should work on recent earlier and later versions too.
 If you run into any problems, leave us a comment.